 Outline of Collaborative Research

-As a Inter-University Research Institute, the National Institute for Basic Biology solicits research projects with external researchers attached to other universities and institutes and NIBB’s divisions and laboratories to be conducted using NIBB's facilities.
+As an Inter-University Research Institute, the National Institute for Basic Biology solicits collaborative research projects with external researchers attached to other universities and institutes (the project leader) and NIBB faculty members (NIBB host researcher) to be conducted these projects using NIBB's facilities.

 Individual collaborative research projects